Skip to main content

 EEA nationals with pre-settled status

-Any EEA nationals who have Pre-settled Status are eligible for housing allocations and homelessness assistance providing that they continue to be exercising treaty rights when they present as homeless.
+Any EEA nationals who have pre-settled status are eligible for housing allocations and homelessness assistance providing they are exercising treaty rights (also known as having a right to reside) when they present as homeless.

 An individual with pre-settled status may apply for settled status after showing that they have been in the United Kingdom for 5 continuous years.